BlueKiteStudio/Blue-Kite-Studios/README.md

-**Blue Kite Studios** is a solo indie game development studio founded in 2026 by a beginnder developer exploring game creation with s&box and C#.
+**Blue Kite Studios** is a solo indie game development studio founded in 2026 by a beginner developer exploring game creation with s&box and C#.

 The studio focuses on learning through hands-on development, building small projects, experimenting with gameplay ideas, and improving skills over time.
 While still new to programming and game development, Blue Kite Studios is driven by creativity, curiosity, and a passion for making interactive experiences.